angela-d/brain-dump/browsers/setup-browsing-profiles.md

 ### Bring Over Bookmarks
 If you want to copy bookmarks from another Firefox install, the path is as follows:
 - Firefox: `/home/yourusername/.mozilla/firefox/[profile id].default/bookmarkbackups`
-- Waterfox: `/home/yourusername/.waterfox/[profile id].default-[profile id]/bookmarkbackups`

 Simply drag **bookmarkbackups** into your new profile, at: `/home/yourusername/.mozilla/firefox/[profile id].browsing/bookmarkbackups` (note the **.browsing** in the profile path -- that's my new profile)

 ### Copy Extensions from One Profile to Another

-Don't do this from Waterfox <> Firefox.
 Only copy the extensions from the same browser instance/directory.

 Copy the following folders and their content from your **.default** profile:
 ```text